-The Best Plant-Based Options to Order at Bareburger, Where Half the Menu is Vegan
+The Best Plant-Based Options to Order at Bareburger

 As a former meat-eater, I would be lying if I said I didn’t crave a juicy burger every now and then.
 Like most vegetarians/vegans, I have given almost every faux meat and veggie burger a try but none have hit the spot quite like a real burger.
 Whether it be the consistency, aroma or aftertaste, it’s been a challenge to find a burger that offers the same satisfaction of real beef (sorry, someone had to say it).
 This is where Bareburger comes in.

 The chain claims to take a simple, joyful, and organic approach to food: No matter your craving, Bareburger believes that fresh and clean ingredients can only make for a good meal.
-Along with a regular menu, the establishment offers just as many plant-based options, with 50 percent of their menu being vegan.
-I had the pleasure of testing out Bareburger’s top five vegan menu items (along with some sweet treats):
+Along with a regular menu, the establishment offers plenty of plant-based options and lots of substitutions, along with a "build your own burger" option.
+I had the pleasure of testing out Bareburger’s top five vegan menu items (along with some sweet treats).
+Here's what I liked:

 1. The Dutchess